Wiley

 2. Publish through the agreement

-The agreement provides unlimited publishing in the publisher's hybrid journals.
-It covers articles with a corresponding author affiliated with one of the institutions participating in Sikt's consortium agreement.
-For hybrid journals, it is the date the article is accepted for publication that applies to when it is covered by the agreement.
+The agreement provides unlimited publishing in the publisher’s hybrid journals.
+It covers articles where the corresponding author is affiliated with one of the institutions participating in Sikt’s consortium agreement.
+For hybrid journals, the date on which the article is accepted for publication determines whether it is covered by the agreement.

 How to publish